yiwang62/dfttk_example/docs/source/index.rst

 .. code-block:: bash

-  dfttk thfind -get -plot DFTTK -expt ExptData.json
+  cd dfttk_example #go back the dfttk example folder dfttk thfind -get -plot DFTTK -expt ExptData.json
-  #note that the key ``0c1887fa-0cb4-4ce2-9559-7f7909ffa11a`` is obtained from the file ``input/METADATAS.yaml`` automatically produced by the VASP calculation step.

-The above will produce more thatn 20 figures stored in the folder “Al_Fm-3m_225PBE/figures/” and they can be viewed t by clicking them in Windows/IOS or using the linux command ``display`` to show the figure.
+The file ``ExptData.json`` under the dfttk_example folder contains some experimental thermodynamic data for a collection of materials to verify the DFTTK calculations.
+The above will produce more thatn 20 figures stored in the folder ``Al_Fm-3m_225PBE/figures`` and they can be viewed t by clicking them in Windows/IOS or using the linux command ``display`` to show the figure.
 For example for linux

 .. code-block:: bash